A journey that takes you from the top of the Pyrenees, through the Moorish legends of Spain, and onto the Portuguese coastline.

 Today is all about exploring the other faces of Andalucía; the beautiful wilderness and iconic pueblos blancos.

-Your adventure takes you west through the landscapes of Malaga’s ‘Lake District’ before you reach Ronda.
+Your adventure then takes you through the landscapes of Malaga’s ‘Lake District’ before you reach Ronda.
 Precariously clinging to a steep cliff of the El Tajo Gorge, this commune captures your imagination with its literary connections and history full of outlaws.
 Stroll along the city walls, explore picturesque plazas, and enjoy your lunch.

 Cast a last glance over the Andalusian countryside and start your journey to Seville, your home for two nights.